The Ghan: Original Ghan

 During World War II, the service had to be greatly expanded, putting great pressure on the limited water supplies.
 As a result, de-mineralisation towers, some of which survive to this day, were built along the track so that bore water could be used.
-When a new line to Alice Springs was built in the 1970s, the use of diesel locomotives meant that there was far less need for water, thus allowing the line to take the much drier route from Tarcoola to Alice Springs.
+When a new line to Alice Springs was built in the 1970s, the use of diesel locomotives meant that there was far less need for water, allowing the line to take the much drier route from Tarcoola to Alice Springs.

 The last narrow gauge service departed Alice Springs on 26 November 1980.

 New line

 In October 1980, a new standard gauge line from Tarcoola on the Trans-Australian Railway to Alice Springs opened, and the train took the form it has today.
-The new line is approximately 160 km west of the former line in order to avoid floodplains where the original line was often washed away during heavy rain.
+The new line is approximately 160 km west of the former line, to avoid floodplains where the original line was often washed away during heavy rain.
 It was also hoped that the construction of the new line would improve the train's timekeeping.

 The first Ghan on the new line departed Adelaide on 11 December 1980.
 It initially operated as a broad gauge service to Port Pirie.
 Following the conversion of the Adelaide to Crystal Brook to standard gauge in 1982, it operated as a standard gauge train throughout.
 Operating weekly, a second service was operated between May and October.

-In November 1998, one service per week was extended from Adelaide to Melbourne while from April 1999, the other was diverted to operate to Sydney via Broken Hill.
+In November 1998, one service per week was extended from Adelaide to Melbourne.
+From April 1999, the other was diverted to operate to Sydney via Broken Hill.
 The extensions were withdrawn in November 2002 and March 2003 respectively.

 Connection to Darwin

 Construction of Alice Springs–Darwin line was believed to be the second-largest civil engineering project in Australia, and the largest since the creation of the Snowy Mountains Scheme.

 Line construction began in July 2001, with the first passenger train reaching Darwin on 3 February 2004, after 126 years of planning and waiting and at a cost of $1.3 billion.

 The Ghan's arrival in Darwin signified a new era of tourism in the Northern Territory, making travel to the region easier and more convenient.
-The rail link will allow for more freight to travel through the region, leading to a hope that Darwin will serve as another trade link with Asia.
+The rail link allows more freight to travel north, leading to a hope that Darwin will serve as another trade link with Asia.

 In preparation for the connection to Darwin, one of the locomotives was named after wildlife expert Steve Irwin, an international symbol of outback Australia, to promote the new service and tourism to the region.

+In August 2015, due to the Abbott Government's decision to end federal government funding of the service, Great Southern Rail announced the frequency of The Ghan trains would be reduced from twice weekly to once weekly.
+In July 2016, all economy class seats were removed.
+This significantly increased the lowest price of a ticket, and led the service to be classified as an exclusively luxury train rather than a financially viable option for intercity commuters.